betcode-org/flumine/docs/index.md

 !!! danger
     By default flumine will try and prevent coding errors which result in [flash crashes](https://en.wikipedia.org/wiki/Flash_crash) and [burnt fingers](https://www.betangel.com/forum/viewtopic.php?f=5&t=2458) but use at your own risk as per the MIT license.

-    Recommendation is not to remove the [trading controls](/advanced) and carry out testing before executing on live markets.
+    Recommendation is not to remove the [trading controls](/advanced) and carry out testing before executing on live markets, even then only use new strategies on an account with a small balance.

 ## Features